Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Introduction

 Within the framework of the Altland-Zirnbauer classification scheme, once crystalline symmetries are invoked, the landscape of topological phases of matter immediately diversifies greatly, giving rise to topological crystalline insulators and superconductors.
 Crystalline topological phases display band inversion at multiple high-symmetry time-reversal invariant momentum (TRIM) points in the BZ, which are connected via discrete crystalline symmetries, such as rotations~\cite{FuTCI2011, Slager2012, Shiozaki2014}.
-In recent time, they have given birth to topological quantum chemistry that nowadays is routinely employed to mine a variety of topological crystals in nature~\cite{bradlyn2017, PoVishwanath2017, slager2017, PoVishwanath2018, Fang2019, Vergniory2019, TangVishwanath2019}.
+In recent years, identification of crystalline topological phases (gapped and nodal) has given birth to topological quantum chemistry that nowadays is routinely employed to mine a variety of topological crystals in nature~\cite{bradlyn2017, PoVishwanath2017, slager2017, PoVishwanath2018, Fang2019, Vergniory2019, TangVishwanath2019}.

 About a decade ago, within the territory of topological phases of matter a new member emerged, which can be identified by the following observation.
 All the topological phases discussed so far when realized on $d$-dimensional crystals support robust gapless modes that reside on $(d-1)$-dimensional boundaries with $d_B=d-1$.
-Such boundary modes are also characterized by their co-dimension $d_c=d-d_B=1$, constituting the family of first-order topological phases.
+Such boundary modes are also characterized by their codimension $d_c=d-d_B=1$, constituting the family of first-order topological phases.
 Now this concept can be generalized to envision topological phases hosting robust modes at the boundaries of a boundary which are characterized by $d_c=n$ (integer) with $n>1$.
 Corners with $d_c=d$ and hinges with $d_c=d-1$ are the prime examples of such lower-dimensional boundaries that can harbor topologically robust mid-gap modes.
-Namely, an $n$th order topological phase fosters gapless modes on boundaries of co-dimension $d_c=n$, constituting the family of higher-order topological phases of matter that are typically protected by composites of non-spatial and crystalline symmetries~\cite{HOT:1, HOT:2, HOT:3, HOT:4, HOT:5, HOT:6, HOT:7, HOT:8, HOT:9, HOT:10, HOT:11, HOT:12, HOT:13, HOT:14, HOT:15, HOT:16, HOT:17}.
+Namely, an $n$th order topological phase supports gapless modes on boundaries of codimension $d_c=n$, constituting the family of higher-order topological phases of matter that are typically protected by composites of nonspatial and crystalline symmetries~\cite{HOT:1, HOT:2, HOT:3, HOT:4, HOT:5, HOT:6, HOT:7, HOT:8, HOT:9, HOT:10, HOT:11, HOT:12, HOT:13, HOT:14, HOT:15, HOT:16, HOT:17}.